maniraniyal/DeepLearning-helper/README.md

 # DeepLearning-helper
-This repository contains helper functions for Deep Learning
+This repository contains helper frequently used functions for Deep Learning, or setup scripts for GCP.

 # Commands